xleclercq/CodingStandards/Cpp.md

 1. As an exception to the Allman style the contents of a namespace shall not be indented.

     > Most of the code is likely to be part of one or two nested namespaces.
 Without this exception large parts of code would
     > be indented.
-This would actually make the code less readable as the deeper the level if indentation the harder for a
+This would actually make the code less readable as the deeper the level if indentation the harder it is for
     > a developer to distinguish them.

     Example: